kyrillosishak/re-SkinCancer/Markdowns/00-toyExample.md

 :::{.cell .markdown}

-Then we will start to train a ResNet CNN model using pyTorch on the original CIFAR dataset and asses its performance on the test split of the original dataset and the ciFAIR dataset test splits
+Then we will start to train a ResNet CNN model using pyTorch on the original CIFAR dataset and assess its performance on the test split of the original dataset and the ciFAIR dataset test splits

 Note : both CIFAR-100 and ciFAIR **have the same** train data split the only difference is in the test set